Local SEO is quickly becoming one of the most important parts of SEO and improving the traffic of local companies and small businesses.

 Google and search engines are always looking for ways to provide searchers with the most helpful results as close to their location as possible.
 So, using local SEO methods and strategies to rank high is a guarantee that your brand and business name will grow as a result.

-When we think about Local SEO, we can divide it into 2 parts:
+When we think about Local SEO, we can divide it into two main parts:

 Local SEO Pack / Map Rankings Factors

 Google is an ever-evolving system.
 Its algorithm is complex and there are many different factors that come into play when trying to get your business to rank high in local SEO.
 Pack and map ranking factors are critical to improving your link-building strategy.

 Here are some general local SEO ranking factors: